cjacker/wl-find-cursor/README.md

 # Build and Installation

+Before building, you may need to install `wayland-devel` or `libwayland-dev` pkgs first, it's depend on which distribution you use.

 ```
 git clone https://github.com/cjacker/wl-find-cursor
 make
 ```

-You may need to install wayland-devel or wayland-dev pkgs, it's depend on which distribution you use.

-And after built, install `wl-find-cursor` to PATH (your local path or global path such as /usr/bin).
+After built, install `wl-find-cursor` to `PATH` (your local path or global path such as /usr/bin, /usr/local/bin).

 # Usage

-Run `wl-find-cursor` directly, it will draw an animation (a rectangle) surround mouse cursor, the duration is 1 second,it should be enough to locate the mouse cursor, and move mouse will quit the animation immediatly.
+Run `wl-find-cursor` directly, it will draw an animation (a rectangle) at mouse cursor and exit.
+The duration is 1 second by default.
+It should be enough to locate the mouse cursor.
+Moving mouse will quit the animation immediatly.

 If you only want to obtain the mouse coordinates, use `wl-find-cursor -p` to skip the animation.